awsdocs/aws-parallelcluster-user-guide/doc_source/cloudwatch-logs.md

 A log group is created for each cluster with a name `/aws/parallelcluster/cluster-name` \(for example, `/aws/parallelcluster/testCluster`\)\.
 Each log \(or set of logs if the path contains a `*`\) on each node has a log stream named `{hostname}.{instance_id}.{logIdentifier}`\. \(For example `ip-172-31-10-46.i-02587cf29cc3048f3.nodewatcher`\.\) Log data is sent to CloudWatch by the [CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html), which runs as `root` on all cluster instances\.

+Starting with AWS ParallelCluster version 2\.10\.0, an Amazon CloudWatch dashboard is created when the cluster is created\.
+This dashboard makes it easy to review the logs stored in CloudWatch Logs\.
+For more information, see [Amazon CloudWatch dashboard](cloudwatch-dashboard.md)\.

 This list contains the path of the logs and the *logIdentifier* used for those logs\.
 + `/opt/sge/default/spool/qmaster/messages` \(`sge-qmaster`\)
 + `/var/log/cfn-init.log` \(`cfn-init`\)